 With the support of a planning grant from the Andrew W. Mellon Foundation's Scholarly Communications Program in 2012–2013, members of the Society for Classical Studies, the Medieval Academy of America, and the Renaissance Society of America explored the possibility of creating a resource that would fill these voids and usher in a renaissance in scholarly editing and communication in all fields concerned with the Latin language.
 The group determined that it is not just feasible, but highly desirable to build the DLL—a virtual, ubiquitous, sustainable working space where scholars and readers of Latin texts of all periods can work with and produce new tools, resources, and critical editions, combining traditional philological methods with new technology to expand the reach and capabilities of Latin scholarship and pedagogy.
 The group also put Samuel J. Huskey in charge of the project and designated the University of Oklahoma, his home institution, as its host.

 In 2014, Huskey teamed up with colleagues June Abbas, a professor in OU's School of Library and Information Studies, and Chris Weaver, an associate professor in OU's School of Computer Science, and applied for and received a second planning grant from the Mellon Foundation—this time to explore the possibilities for incorporating data visualization and analysis into the project and to conduct user studies according to the standards of library science.
-The success of that planning phase led to the award of a two-year implementation grant for 2015-2017.
+The success of that planning phase led to the award of a two-year implementation grant for 2015-2017, which was extended to 2018.